Deep Reinforcement Learning Based Joint Downlink Beamforming and RIS Configuration in RIS-aided MU-MISO Systems Under Hardware Impairments and Imperfect CSI: Methodology

-The deterministic exploration policy gradient is then computed by the Deterministic Policy Gradient algorithm \cite{dpg} and used to perform gradient ascent over the TD errors defined by \eqref{eq:explorer_modified_td_error}:
+The deterministic exploration network is then updated through the Deterministic Policy Gradient algorithm \cite{dpg}:

 This forms our framework to solve the downlink RIS-aided MU-MISO system under the phase-dependent amplitude model.
-Overall, the explorer network predicts $\beta(\varphi_{l})$ and scales the actions selected by the policy by its estimation $\hat{\beta}_{l}$, and the scaled action is fed to the environment.
+Overall, the explorer network predicts $\beta(\varphi_{l})$ and scales the actions selected by the policy using $\hat{\beta}_{l}$.
+Then, the scaled action is fed to the environment.
 Notice that the reward (sum rate) computed by the environment is altered with respect to the scaled actions $a_{\hat{\beta}}$ (or $\boldsymbol{\hat{\phi}}_{\hat{\beta}}$):

-Thus, the agent observes the effect of the explorer network's $\beta(\varphi_{l})$ prediction through the reward it receives, which is equivalent to implicitly learning the true environment model.
-By maximizing the TD error, the exploration policy further forces the Q-networks to learn from its prediction mistakes since now $\hat{\beta}$-altered actions $a_{\hat{\beta}}$ and rewards $\hat{R}_{\Sigma, \hat{\beta}}$ are included in the Q-networks' loss, i.e., \eqref{eq:modified_q_obj_beta}.
-Moreover, as the TD error accounting $\hat{\beta}$ is further corrected by the Q-networks through the modified loss, i.e., \eqref{eq:modified_q_obj_beta}, and the performance of the policy is assessed under the Q-networks, i.e., \eqref{eq:modified_policy_loss}, the policy can also learn to control the environment by implicitly considering the artificial $\hat{\beta}_{l}$ generated by the explorer network.
-Ultimately, the exploration policy learns the true environment model by considering the current knowledge of the Q-networks and policy, i.e., by leading the Q-networks to state spaces where they experience significant uncertainty about the Q-value predictions and jointly learning what action the policy would choose by observing state $s$ and how to estimate $\beta(\varphi_{l})$ accordingly.
-Overall, we refer to the resulting algorithm as \textit{$\beta\text{-Space Exploration}$} and provide the pseudocode in Algorithm \ref{algorithm}.
+Hence, the agent observes the effect of the explorer network's $\beta(\varphi_{l})$ prediction through the reward it receives, which is equivalent to implicitly learning the true environment model.
+By maximizing the TD error, the exploration policy further forces the Q-networks to learn from its prediction mistakes since now $\hat{\beta}$-altered actions $a_{\hat{\beta}}$ and rewards $\hat{R}_{\Sigma, \hat{\beta}}$ are included in the loss of Q-networks, i.e., \eqref{eq:modified_q_obj_beta}.
+Ultimately, the exploration policy learns the true environment model by considering the current knowledge of the Q-networks and policy \cite{batur}.
+We refer to the resulting algorithm as \textit{$\beta\text{-Space Exploration}$} and provide the pseudocode in our repository\footref{our_repo}.

+\paragraph*{Complexity Analysis} DISCOVER adds another neural network to the training process, slightly increasing computational complexity by less than 33\% compared to SAC's three networks (policy and two critics).
+The introduced complexity can never be 33\% since the input dimensions of the explorer and actor networks, i.e., only the state dimension, is always less than the input dimension of the critic network, i.e., the aggregated state and action dimensions.